H-97

 Plain Language

-When a developer discovers — through its own testing or a credible deployer report — that its high-risk AI system has caused or is reasonably likely to have caused algorithmic discrimination, the developer must notify the attorney general and all known deployers or other developers within 90 days.
-The disclosure must describe the known or reasonably foreseeable discrimination risks.
-This is a dual-trigger obligation: it applies both when the developer self-discovers and when it receives a credible external report.
+When a developer discovers — through its own testing or a credible deployer report — that its high-risk AI system has caused or is reasonably likely to have caused algorithmic discrimination, the developer must notify both the attorney general and all known deployers/developers within 90 days.
+This is an event-triggered disclosure, not a routine reporting obligation.
+The notice must describe the known or foreseeable discrimination risks.

 Statutory Text